Heirloom

 Virginia Beach's Independent Bar Scene: The Wider Context

 Virginia Beach has a more layered independent dining and bar scene than its resort reputation implies.
-The city's residential neighborhoods, particularly the corridors south and west of the oceanfront, support a tier of operators working outside the tourist economy.
+The city's residential neighborhoods, particularly the corridors south and west of the oceanfront, support operators working outside the tourist economy.
 Aldo's Ristorante has held a position in that residential tier for years, building on Italian-American depth rather than beach-facing volume.
 Chubbs occupies a different register but shares the same orientation toward a local customer base rather than seasonal visitor traffic.
 Heirloom on North Landing Road fits within that cohort: operators who are working for the city's year-round population, which demands more consistent quality than seasonal trade alone would require.

 Planning a Visit